Roave/RoaveDeveloperTools/docs/zendframework-module.md

 ];
 ```

-And of course we need a view for your toolbar segment:
+And of course we need a view for your toolbar segment (`your-module/shop-cart/api/count.phtml`):

 ```php
 <div class="zdt-toolbar-entry">